-is submitted in the form and through the means which have been approved by the Clean Energy Regulator for that auction

-- contains no errors other than errors that the Clean Energy Regulator considers, in its discretion and acting in good faith, to be minor and immaterial - is submitted within the bidding window for that auction, as published by the Clean Energy Regulator - is submitted by a person who is an authorised bidder of a participant having the authority to make that bid on behalf of the participant in relation to those projects for which they are authorised to bid, and that person is not excluded from being an authorised bidder - is submitted on behalf of a participant that has registered for that auction in relation to the project(s) relating to the bid - is not submitted by an authorised bidder, or on behalf of a participant, who is currently disqualified from participating in carbon abatement purchasing processes - proposes the financial terms of the contract that will be secured if the bid is successful - includes the GST-exclusive unit price per ACCU and is an amount rounded to the nearest cent, and - is the first eligible bid made on behalf of a participant in that auction in relation to the project(s) relating to the bid.
+- is submitted in the form approved by the Clean Energy Regulator for that action through AusTender - contains no errors other than errors that the Clean Energy Regulator considers, in its discretion and acting in good faith, to be minor and immaterial - is submitted within the bidding window for that auction, as published by the Clean Energy Regulator - is submitted by a person who is an authorised bidder of a participant for the project(s) covered by the bid and that person is not excluded from being an authorised bidder - is submitted on behalf of a participant that has registered for that auction in relation to the project(s) relating to the bid - is submitted by an authorised bidder, or on behalf of a participant, who is not currently disqualified from participating in carbon abatement purchasing processes - includes the GST-exclusive unit price per ACCU and is an amount rounded to the nearest cent, and - is the first eligible bid made on behalf of a participant in that auction in relation to the project(s) relating to the bid.
 Any subsequent bid made on behalf of the participant relating to the same project(s) at that auction will be disregarded.